dhth/punchout/README.md

 # I need this, since the JIRA on-premise server I use runs 5 hours behind
 # the actual time, for whatever reason 🤷
 jira_time_delta_mins = 300

+# this comment will be used for worklogs when you don't provide one; optional"
+fallback_comment = "comment"
 ```

 ### Basic usage